 The ultimate autumn comfort food!

 Want to make a supper that is super-easy, tastes stunning and is a total showstopper?
 This delicious steak and kidney pudding ticks all the boxes.
-Once you’ve made this once, your family (particularly the men!) will beg you to do it again and again.
+When you’ve made this once, your family (particularly the men!) will beg you to do it again and again.
 A light suet crust, meltingly tender meat in the best gravy ever and served with buttered sprouts or savoy cabbage, it’s the most splendid supper treat ever.
-I appreciate that some people, especially children, might not like the idea of eating kidney however, if you chop it into tiny pieces, you’ll get all the goodness and flavour in the gravy without them even noticing.
-I’ve tried a number of recipes for this dish and this is the most perfect.
+I appreciate that some people, especially children, might not like the idea of eating kidney, however, if you chop it into tiny pieces, you’ll get all the goodness and flavour in the gravy without them even noticing.
+I’ve tried a number of recipes for this dish and I believe this one to the most perfect.
 The soy sauce addition is a Rick Stein twist that gives a lovely depth of flavour and colour to the finished gravy in the pudding.

 You will need…

 - A lightly buttered 1.75 litre pudding basin and a large steaming pan.